holepunchto/pear-docs/cli.md

 # Command Line Interface

-The Pear Command Line Interface (CLI) is the entry point for developers.
-It provides access to development, deployment and production capabilities.
+The Pear Command Line Interface (CLI) is a developer tool for making and sharing Pear applications.

 Following commands are available in the Pear CLI: